xvik/dropwizard-guicey/src/doc/docs/guide/bundles.md

 !!! important
     In contrast to unique configurations, this method returns all subclasses too.
-    So if there are `XFeatureConfigExt` declared somewhere it will also be returned.
+    So if there are `#!java XFeatureConfigExt extends XFeatureConfig` declared somewhere it will also be returned.

-### Custom configuration analysis
+#### Custom configuration analysis

 In all other cases (with more complex requirements) you can use `ConfigurationTree` object which represents introspected configuration paths.